Polly Stenham

 Polly Stenham MBE FRSL (born 16 July 1986) is an English playwright known for her play That Face, which she wrote when she was 19 years old.

 Background

 Stenham was born and raised in London.
-She attributes her love of theatre to her father as he took her to various shows from a young age, including many at the Royal Court Theatre which would later stage her first play.
+She attributes her love of theatre to her father, Cob Stenham as he took her to various shows from a young age, including many at the Royal Court Theatre which would later stage her first play.

-Before university she worked for the Ambassador Theatre Group and the Arcola Theatre, and during this time she enrolled in the Royal Court Young Writers Programme and wrote her first play.
+Before university she attended Wycombe Abbey and later worked for the Ambassador Theatre Group and the Arcola Theatre.
+During this time she enrolled in the Royal Court Young Writers Programme and wrote her first play.